nathancrjackson/shift-lang/docs/4_deepdive_jsruntime.md

-# JavaScript Developer Deep Dive: Integrating & Building Shift
+# JavaScript Developer Deep Dive

+_Integrating & Building Shift_

 This document provides technical instructions for developers looking to integrate the Shift scripting engine into JavaScript host environments (Browsers or Node.js), customise the runtime, move data between the host and interpreter, and build/test the codebase.